Skip to main content

 If you bank with one main NZ bank and just want a basic sense of where your money goes: your bank's built-in tool.

-If you want something minimal and NZ-based: Mybudgetpal.
+If you want something free, simple, and NZ-based with automatic bank connection: Mybudgetpal.

 If you want something built around how NZ finances actually work — Safe-to-Spend, BNPL tracking, NZ bank CSV import — and you want to try it: Owdyn is free to start at owdyn.com.